 - Be inspired by Victoria

-From people doing a day trip from Melbourne or driving themselves and taking their time to stop at all the seaside destinations, foodie towns, epic waterfalls, finding stunning local wildlife and taking time to recharge there is something for everyone on the Great Ocean Road.
-Here are some of the best things to do on the Great Ocean Road.
+From people making a day trip from Melbourne or driving themselves and stopping at all the seaside destinations, foodie towns, epic waterfalls, finding stunning local wildlife and taking time to recharge, there is something for everyone on the Great Ocean Road.

 Things to do on the Great Ocean Road

-Once people are travelling the GOR they realise that there are so many more things to do on the Great Ocean Road than just the 12 Apostles.
+Once people are travelling the GOR, they realise that there are so many more things to do on the Great Ocean Road than just the 12 Apostles.
 There are great views, treetop adventures, hiking trails and towering trees.

-Great Ocean Road places to visit – Port Campbell National Park
+Great Ocean Road places to visit – Port Campbell National Park.

-At the far end of the Great Ocean Road is where you will find the 12 Apostles, Loch Ard Gorge, London Bridge and Gibson steps and more.
+At the far end of the Great Ocean Road is where you will find the 12 Apostles, Loch Ard Gorge, London Bridge and Gibson Steps and more.
 These are the top tourist attractions on the GOR that most people come to the Great Ocean Road for.

 Surfing lesson on the Great Ocean Road